-You may have heard of email phishing – a misleading and deceptive email that falsely claims to be from a legitimate organization such as a financial institution, business or government agency in an attempt to have the consumer surrender private and personal information – but did you know it is on the rise?
-One 2019 study from anti-fraud software retruster found that phishing accounts for 90% of data breaches.
+You may have heard of email phishing: a misleading and deceptive email that falsely claims to be from a legitimate organization such as a financial institution, business or government agency in an attempt to have the consumer surrender private and personal information.
+And this problem it is only getting worse.
 Phishing works because the criminals have perfected the art of impersonating companies, using their logos and branding, both in the email and on fake sites.
 It is easy to be fooled!

 To avoid falling for a phishing scam, always:

 - Be wary of unsolicited emails, especially if the email contains a link and is asking for personal information.

 - Watch for small errors in spelling or formatting or strange URLs (hover over the link to confirm it is the right address before clicking).

 - Do not click on links or open attachments you were not expecting to receive.

 - When in doubt, look up the phone number and call the company (do not use the phone number provided in the email) before you do anything to confirm if the message is real.

 Myth: If my password is strong, I can reuse it.

 Fact: Use a different password for every site.